codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/pull-request-branches.md

 max-width="100%"
 %}

-In this process the master branch is always ready for production.
+In this process, the master branch is always ready for production.
 The feature branches are created from master and can have several commits before being merged back to master.

 This process can be easily created in Codefresh with two separate pipelines